rizonesoft/Notepad3/Readme.md

 This items are managed by Notepad3.
 - `Menu->View->Position->Sticky Window Position` (Will remember current window position on restart, instead of last closed position (save on exit))

+#### `SubWrappedLineSelectOnMarginClick=false`

+Set to `true` to revert to old selection behavior:
+- 1 click on line-number margin selects the entire corresponding line
+- 1 double click on line-number margin selects the entire line with all sub-lines.

 #### `LaunchInstanceWndPosOffset=28`

 #### `LaunchInstanceFullVisible=true`